From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Disclaimer

 \section{Disclaimer}

 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not reflect the views of Huawei.
-Also, ChatGPT with GPT-4o was used for copy-editing and table formatting.
+Also, ChatGPT range of models (GPT-4o, GPT-5 and GPT-5.2) and Gemini-2.5 and Gemini-3 were used for copy-editing and table formatting.
 All experiments, analysis, writing, and results were performed by the authors, who also thoroughly reviewed the final content.
 This complies with IEEE and ACM policies on AI use in publications.